Leonie von Meusebach–Zesch: Nome, remote Inuit villages, near-death experiences

 She began conducting mobile dental clinics as she had in Arizona, and was put in charge of dental care for children in Inuit villages.
 She had a custom 16-foot sled built and hired Mr. Johnson, of the failed mining venture, as dog musher.
 She felt his labor would help repay what she lost in the lawsuit.
 Their route took them through Cape Nome, Solomon, Bluffs, White Mountain School, Moses, Dime Creek, and Candle, each village giving her a welcoming all-night party.
 Meusebach–Zesch stayed in Kotzebue for a month.
 At Noorvik they stayed overnight with an Inuit family in a barabara, a semisubterranean sod housing.
 Kiana was the final clinic.
 Returning, they witnessed the aurora borealis at Kotzebue, and spent the night at a barabara built inside a snow bank.
 Half the dog team fell through the ice near Cape Douglas, and Johnson advised leaving them to drown.
 Meusebach–Zesch crawled flat on her abdomen across the thin ice herself to save the dogs.

 Meusebach–Zesch serviced Inuit on Little Diomede Island, Saint Lawrence Island, King Island, Cape Prince of Wales.
-Chartering a plane to Point Barrow in 1929, she survived a crash and walked partway to Kotzebue before being transported by an Inuit whose water craft was pulled along by his dogs on the beach.
+Chartering a plane to Point Barrow in 1929, she survived a crash and walked partway to Kotzebue before being transported by an Inuk whose water craft was pulled along by his dogs on the beach.